openedx-unsupported/edx-developer-docs/docs/all_development/arch_and_design/basic_concepts/domains_more_info.rst

 .. from slide 9 of the Arch Onboarding V4 Technical System slide deck

-.. .. _Open edX domains: components and services:
+.. _Open edX domains more info:

 #################################################
 Open edX domains: components, services, and data